Find business courses available to students below, including accounting and business fundamentals, international and comparative sports law and more.

 6237/Debtor-Creditor Law and Bankruptcy

 Focuses on how new technologies affect legal drafting, and surveys the historical background of law and technology; the logical basis for such legal documents as contracts, wills, statutes and regulations; and the theory of embedding law in code.
 The course also considers the secondary effects on law, lawyering and the legal profession likely to arise from the digitization of many legal tasks.
-In addition to the reading and class discussions, students will learn basic programming techniques and will undertake drafting projects.
+In addition to the reading and class discussions, studentgs will create a demonstrative virtual law practice and undertake drafting projects.

 Litigation often involves the collection, production, management and analysis of electronically store information (ESI).
 An enormous amount of data (Big Data) exists that may help make a case or predict the outcomes of approaches and legal rulings.
 This course considers the legal and operational issues associated with managing electronic information.